essemmeppi/DS-portfolio/README.md

 You can find my code for this project [here](https://github.com/essemmeppi/DS-portfolio/blob/main/code/publicacceptability_dimensions.ipynb) (identifying documents related to the four dimensions and exploring them with topic modeling) and [here](https://github.com/essemmeppi/DS-portfolio/blob/main/code/publicacceptability_corpuscomparison.ipynb) (comparing media and parliamentary corpora).

 ## Mental Distress and Mobility in COVID-19 Recovery
-In November 2023, we - the juniors at ISI Foundation - decided to run a 72-hour social data science hackathon.
-We asked seniors at ISI to share interesting datasets with us, and we ended up combining:
+In November 2023, I organised a 72-hour social data science hackathon with the junior researchers of ISI.
+We asked our seniors colleagues to share interesting datasets with us, and we ended up combining:
 - Mobility data from mobile phones in the US ([Kang et al., 2020](https://www.nature.com/articles/s41597-020-00734-5));
 - Twitter posts by authors geolocated in the US ([Mejova & Manikonda, 2023](https://doi.org/10.48550/arXiv.2305.11398));
 - The results of a survey conducted on Facebook examining COVID-19 impact ([Salomon et al., 2021](https://pubmed.ncbi.nlm.nih.gov/34903656/));